 What to Expect

-We have no sleep-related reviews, but this airport seems to close overnight.
+We do not yet have any sleep-related airport reviews, but this airport seems to close overnight.
 Have a backup plan if you’re planning to spend the night.
 For uninterrupted sleep, area hotels offer shuttle service.
-See our Airport Hotels section below for more info.
+See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 - RIA Lounge – Location: Airside, in the boarding area.
 Lounge Access: First and Business Class passengers only.
 It does not seem possible for economy class passengers to be able to pay to enter.
 If this is not correct, click here to update this airport guide.